ymoch/preacher/README.md

 and validation rules are based on [Hamcrest][] ([PyHamcrest][]) so that any developers can write without learning toughly.

-The full documentation is available at [preacher.readthedocs.io][readthedocs].
+The full documentation is available at [preacher.readthedocs.io][Read the Docs].

 ## Targets